LMArena: How the Web’s Biggest LLM Leaderboard Works

 It’s 6:40 p.m. and your release train leaves tomorrow.

 Two models are neck-and-neck—but one crushes long prompts while the other shines on code diffs.
-You open LMArena, run 20 real prompts across Overall → Coding → Longer Query, then try your repo in RepoChat.
+You open LMArena, run 20 real prompts across Overall → Coding → Longer Query, then try your repo in RepoChat using repo-aware code assistants (why "agentic" is not the same as "coding").
 By 7:15 p.m., the pattern is obvious: route by task, note the trade-offs, and ship with confidence.

 Answer in 30 seconds

 If you need a fast, human-preference signal to shortlist LLMs, use LMArena: run anonymous battles with your real prompts, interpret small Elo gaps as noise (use the confidence interval), and pick per-task winners instead of a single global #1.
-Then re-check periodically because leaderboards and models drift.
+Build a router-first blueprint for production routing, then re-check periodically because leaderboards and models drift.

 What LMArena is (in 60 seconds)